-Firstly, explaining something that can be confusing: mapping for people who are blind or have impaired vision is variably refered to as Tactual Mapping or Tactile Mapping the terms are interchangable.
+Firstly, explaining something that can be confusing: mapping for people who are blind or have impaired vision is variably referred to as Tactual Mapping or Tactile Mapping — the terms are interchangeable.
 In Australia the term Tactual Mapping is most commonly used, but documents produced elsewhere in the world may use the term tactile.

 Tactual maps adhere to the normal rules of cartographic composition, but are different in that:

 - The map design has to be altered to allow for the inability to use colour, the need to use large text fonts and tactile restrictions on the number of line weights and pattern which can be used.

 - Maps for people with normal sight are often very complex and can be ‘crowded’ with information.
 People with seriously impaired vision are not able to read congested maps.

 - Maps for people with impaired vision are able to be made using the ‘normal’ alphabet, but the font size needs to be large, and the maps can be printed using normal printing processes.
 These are often referred to as bold print maps.

 - Maps for people who are blind need to be made using the braille alphabet, and the map and braille needs to be raised above the paper – this needs a ‘special’ printing process.
 These maps are referred to as tactual maps or raised image graphics.

 In the 1980’s Australia lead the world in developing specifications and techniques for Tactual Mapping.
 These documents are now out-of-print, but they are still current and relevant.

 At this time, Australia also produced the world’s first national atlas for people who are blind or vision impaired.
 It contained maps with text in both normal (roman) font and braille.
 The associated informative commentaries were also supplied in both roman and braille formats.